Paul1nh0/jsh/README.txt

-a collection of javascript fuzzers and harness. this is mostly implemented for automating windows, but linux (and macos) support is provided as well (under the /unix directory). the /mutation directory is my own js mutator, its not docummented but you can read the code to modify it for your needs.
+a collection of javascript fuzzers and harness. this is mostly implemented for automating windows, but linux (and macos) support is provided as well (under the /unix directory).

+to use on macos you would have to download an asan build of the browser and set it as the defult browser. for js engine fuzzing directly its not needed..

+the /mutation directory is my own js mutator, its not docummented but you can read the code to modify it for your needs.